Logiqx/wst-results/docs/team/notes.md

 #### Office

-- Chargers set up and taped into position
+- Chargers set up in spare room and taped into position
-- Router set up, but switched off
+- Router - set up but switched off
 - Dymo printers

 #### Van

+- Laptop bag
+  - Glasses
+  - Laptop + mouse
+  - Notepad + pen
+  - Sharpie

-- Take second router to beach so that it can be plugged into van with generator
+- Router to be plugged into van with generator
   - The ideal is to collect data at the beach, but process it at the camp site